tensorpack/tensorpack/docs/tutorial/faq.md

 If you think:
 1. The framework has limitation in its interface so your XYZ cannot be supported, OR
-2. Your XYZ is very common / very well-defined, so it would be nice to include it.
+2. Your XYZ is super common / very well-defined / very useful, so it would be nice to include it.

 Then it is a good time to open an issue.